DOCTORAL PROJECT

 Led by the International Institute for Environment and Development (IIED), the Site-level Assessment of Governance and Equity (SAGE) initiative aims to improve the governance and equity of protected areas.
 Its methodology is based on the IUCN principles of governance and equity and it enables stakeholders to assess the status of governance, plan actions to improve, and monitor progress.
 Constance has been involved in the development of SAGE since its inception and has piloted a version of SAGE in three Irish Sea MPAs.
 She has also worked as an MPA consultant for IIED.

-MARINE CONSERVATION PROJECTS
+CURRENT MARINE CONSERVATION PROJECTS

 OTHER CONSERVATION PROJECTS